erizov/Professor/semester_1/lecture_02_efficient_sorting/merge_sort/README.md

 7. What are the most common mistakes when implementing Merge Sort?
 8. How would you test your Merge Sort deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## AApproachVisualization